 Advice or tip for a new student transitioning to NC

-My name is Jesse, and I’m currently enrolled in my second program at Niagara College, studying Business Administration – Human Resources.
+My name is Jesse, and I’m currently enrolled in Business Administration – Human Resources 4th year.
 I’m passionate about supporting others and always happy to lend a hand when I can.
 In my downtime, I enjoy playing video games and unwinding with mindless movies and shows.
 If you ever need assistance or have any questions, feel free to reach out!

 Favourite NC Memory